Member Organizations

 International Public Sector Accounting Standards

-The Comissão de Normalização Contabilística (CNC), under the purview of the Ministry of Finance, is responsible for setting public sector accounting standards in accordance with Decree Law No. 134/2012.
+In Portugal, responsibility for the development and issuance of public sector accounting standards lies with the Comissão de Normalização Contabilística (CNC), under the supervision of the Ministry of Finance, in accordance with Decree-Law No. 134/2012.

 Current Status: Partially Adopted